WELCOME 1950's Pennsylvania State Road Maps BOTTOM

 1952 This cover, and the one for 1953, appear to have the same artist as the 1949 cover.

-1955 As of 2003, George Leader is the oldest living governor and in his eighties.
-He became a very successful operator of nursing homes after leaving the governorship.
+1955 George Leader became governor in January, 1955, and then became a successful operator of nursing homes after leaving the governorship.
 This is the last cover with the colonial pitchman.

 1956 This map commemorated the 250th anniversary of Ben Franklin's birth, 1706.